 Hi and Welcome to For the Mommas!
 I am so very pleased you are here!

-I am Shannon, wife to Mystery Husband of 12+ years and Mom to a wonderful 8 year old boy named Evan.
+I am Shannon, wife to Frank, of 15+ years and Mom to a wonderful 12 year old boy named Evan.
 I am a former finance and accounting professional.
-I live in the Philadelphia, PA area with our golden retriever, Lillie.
+I live outside of the Philadelphia, PA area with our golden retriever, Lillie.
 I am proud to be from a close knit family of many!

 My passions in life outside of my family – are finance, cooking and shopping.
 My passions all collide on For the Mommas and drive this website.
 I love interacting with my readers - you will find me on Facebook talking about my dog or a disastrous dinner recipe I made this week.